vijayphilip/PsExecRemoteWinEC2/README.md

 - SET PSWD="abcd1234"( Remote EC2 Account Password)
 - SET EXE="C:\script.bat"( Path on Remote EC2 Instance to script/exe )

 - Please note that PSWD & EXE variables enclosed in quotations.
 Some non-alphanumeric characters like "&" or spaces can cause the batch file to fail.
-Enclosing them in quotations is safe way to pass these parameters within the batch script.
+Enclosing them in quotations is a safe way to pass these parameters within the batch script.

 Final Notes
 =================